How do I create a Simple Formula question?

 After you have finished typing the formula in the Rich Content Editor, parameters to define the formula will appear.
 Set the variable definitions for the formula.
 Specify the minimum and maximum numbers for variable X .
 Select decimal places in the drop-down menu , and click the Recompute button to verify that Canvas will insert a number into the formula that is within the variable definition.

 In the Offer field, specify the number of possible solutions you want Canvas to generate .

 In the error margin of field, enter the margin of error for the student's answer .
 Responses are based on relative error in addition to absolute error.
 Margins of error can be created as a percentage or as a point value (up to three decimal places).

 Click the Generate button to view final answer .

-You can provide feedback for the question by clicking a feedback bubble and entering text.
-The bubbles are color-coded to correspond with the type of answer the student provides.
+You can provide feedback for the question by clicking an answer comment field and entering text.
+The comment fields are color-coded to correspond with the type of answer the student provides.
 Green is for correct answer feedback , red is for incorrect answer feedback , and blue is for general question feedback .

 Add additional individual questions as needed.